bendtherules/bendtherules.github.com/posts/function-name-binding.md

 > That's odd, right?
 For function *expression* evaluation, it tells you exactly how a function is created, but not for func *declaration*.
 Then, when/how will a function declaration get evaluated?
 >
 > The short answer is, **hoisting**.
 There is a (sort of) *"pre-evaluation"* step and then actual *"evaluation"* step for all statements.
 During pre-evaluation, it only looks at specific type of statements like FunctionDeclaration - and it calls *InstantiateFunctionObject* operation on the function (ex - step 35 [here](https://tc39.es/ecma262/#sec-functiondeclarationinstantiation)).
 > *InstantiateFunctionObject* on func declaration works similar to full *evaluation* of func expression.
-It creates the whole function object and creates a name binding for it.
+It creates the whole function object and defines a name binding for it.
 >
->
+> So, because func declarations get fully evaluate

 ## Func expression and Arrow function